WEBINAR | Dynamic-to-Detail Micro-CT in One Workflow: UniTOM HR 2

 Improving 4D-STEM Phase Mapping with Correlated EDX Signals

-Identify structurally similar crystalline phases with Tescan TENSOR by combining synchronized 4D-STEM and EDX for precise and reliable phase mapping.
+Resolve structurally similar crystalline phases with Tescan TENSOR by combining synchronized 4D-STEM and EDX signals for precise and reliable phase mapping.

 hero